MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ### Create a resource group containing a random ID

-When testing, it's best to create a resource group that contains a random ID.
-Using a random ID allows you to retest your code without having to wait for a prior resource group of the same name to be removed from Azure.
+When testing, it's best to create a resource group that contains a random ID in the name.
+Adding a random ID to your resource group name allows you to retest your code without having to wait for a prior resource group of the same name to be removed from Azure.

 Bash and PowerShell variable syntax is different.
 Copy the correct script for your environment.